zinc-sig/affairs/rfd/templates/prototype.md

 - **Backwards compatibility** should be considered.

 #### Code Samples
-Code samples should be indented (tab or spaces are fine as long as it is consistent) text using the Courier New font.
+Code samples should be indented (tab or spaces are fine as long as it is consistent) text using single- or triple-backticks for code-block formatting.
 Syntax highlighting can be included if possible but isn't necessary.
-Please ensure the highlighted syntax is the proper font size and using the font Courier New so non-highlighted samples don't appear out of place.

 CLI output samples are similar to code samples but should be highlighted with the color they'll output if it is known so that the RFD could also cover formatting as part of the user experience.
 ```